rysweet/roo-configs/.roo/rules/06-todo-list.md

 ## When to Use

 - The task requires ongoing tracking across several agent messages.
 - The user provides multiple discrete instructions.
 - New actionable items are discovered during execution.
+- Diagnostic tasks must be followed by remediation tasks in the same checklist unless the user explicitly defers remediation.
+The agent should update statuses accordingly.

 ## When NOT to Use